National Gardening Week 2022

 Does Gardening Week Have a Theme?

-Last year the Royal Horticultural Society commissioned a survey, which showed 52 percent of Britain’s residents experience feelings of loneliness.
+In 2020, the Royal Horticultural Society commissioned a survey, which showed 52 percent of Britain’s residents experience feelings of loneliness.
 The same survey showed that more than 50 percent of adults enjoy being surrounded by plants and other greenery.
 Fifty-three percent of those surveyed stated that being surrounded by greenery improves their overall mood.
 These findings became the base of this year’s theme – joy through gardening.

 Why Do Brits Love Their Gardens?